 Tariff lines table and background) As the United States is a major producer of medicines, imports only make up part of the domestic consumption of these products.
 A Bloomberg report states: “St..
 Louis Fed estimates that final pharmaceutical product imports account for about 30% of the US.
 Chinese-made drugs?
 According to Ana Maria Santacreu, senior economist there, only 0.5%.

 There are also long-term effects.
-The United States has strong aggressive interests (in trade policy usage) in the production and export of medical goods, and.
+The United States has strong, aggressive interests (in trade policy usage) in the production and export of medical goods.
 Export sales of medical devices, to name just one example, are an important driver for growth and job creation.
 Ensuring the long-term competitiveness of our export industries will pay off in the post-pandemic recovery.

-When he presented the first panel, Larry Glasscock, senior vice president of Global Accounts, MNX Global Logistics, member of the SNS Standing Committee, said that previous discussions about the global medical supply chain had heightened his awareness of the spread of third-party manufacturing of medicines abroad supplies and also the importance of the global market for raw materials and active pharmaceutical ingredients (APIs), from which medical devices and medicines are derived.
-For years, Chinese leaders fear that the country is too dependent on foreign sources for everything from medical supplies to microchips to aircraft..
-Hospitals and other medical facilities can purchase supplies through a group purchasing organization, or negotiate directly with retailers or wholesalers, who all do a larger part of their online business..
+When he presented the first panel, Larry Glasscock, senior vice president of Global Accounts, MNX Global Logistics, and member of the SNS Standing Committee, said that previous discussions about the global medical supply chain had heightened his awareness of the spread of third-party manufacturing of medicines abroad supplies and also the importance of the global market for raw materials and active pharmaceutical ingredients (APIs), from which medical devices and medicines are derived.
+For years, Chinese leaders have feared that the country is too dependent on foreign sources for everything from medical supplies to microchips to aircraft.
+Hospitals and other medical facilities can purchase supplies through a group purchasing organization or negotiate directly with retailers or wholesalers, who all do a larger part of their online business.
 The United States is counting on receiving the majority of its medical care from China, where the coronavirus has infected more than 80,000 people and killed more than 3,200.

 Not surprisingly, medical organizations facing critical bottlenecks hoard both information and supplies.
 Sichuan Province, for example, halved the number of categories for which medical devices and consumables could be imported.
 So there are many ways to get medical care and equipment into the hands of medical professionals and even people who provide medical care or perform a procedure themselves at home.